Lukeasargen/GarbageML/readme.md

 This is the tensorboard accruacy graph for 2 resnet18 runs.
 The dark red is random sampler and the light blue is a imbalance sampler which upsamples the minority classes to make uniform labels in each batch.
 ![example](/data/readme/resnet18_acc.png)

-Here is the command replicate these training runs:
+Here is the command to replicate these training runs:
 ```
 # Dark red line
 python train.py --root=data/full448  --workers=6 --split=0.2 --epochs=200 --batch=32 --model=resnet18 --opt=adamw --lr=4e-3 --weight_decay=5e-4 --scheduler=step --milestones 150 190 --lr_gamma=0.1